-Things that Colonial Baptist Church in Norwich, CT distinct.
+Things that make Colonial Baptist Church distinct from other churches in the Norwich, CT area

 Colonial Baptist Church is an Independent* Baptist Church.
 Some things that characterize us include...